Waheeb14002/Revealify/README.md

 1. Open a terminal in your project root.

+2. Add your `.pptx` file to the project root directory, and adjust the input path in `run.py` if needed.

-2. Run the converter manually to generate `slides.html`:
+3. Run the converter to generate `slides.html`:

 ```bash
 python run.py
 ```

-3. Start a simple HTTP server:
+4. Start a simple HTTP server with auto-open tab support:

 ```bash
 npx http-server
 ```

-4. Then open your browser and navigate to:
+5. Your browser will automatically open and navigate to:

 ```
 http://localhost:8081